PhilStollery/mslearn-doc-intelligence/README.md

-# doc-intelligence
+# Document Intelligence

-Lab files for document intelligence labs
+This repo contains lab files for document intelligence labs on Microsoft Learn.